 Kuélap is a pre-Inca fortress located in the Chachapoyas region of northern Peru.
 The fort is known for its circular stone walls and many underground tombs.
 To visit Kuélap, here are some tips:

-- Best time to visit: The best time to visit Kuélap is during the dry season, which runs from April to November.
+- Best time to visit: The dry season, from April to November, is ideal for visiting Kuélap.
 During the rainy season, which runs from November to April, the road to the fortress can be more challenging to navigate, and the fort may be closed.

-- Guided tours: It is recommended to take a guided tour of Kuélap as the guide will provide you with information about the site’s history and architecture and take you to the most exciting parts of the fortress not allowed to access without a guide.
-You can arrange the tour in Chachapoyas or book a Kuélap Tour with a tour agency or travel agent in advance
+- Guided tours: It is recommended to take a guided tour of Kuélap.
+Since the 2022 wall collapse, access to the interior is restricted to specific paths and requires a helmet (provided).
+Booking in advance is essential as daily capacity is limited.
+You can arrange a tour in Chachapoyas or book a Kuélap Tour in advance through a tour agency or travel agent.

-Visiting Kuélap is a unique and worthwhile experience of your trip to Peru you will enjoy a lot.
+Visiting Kuélap is a unique and worthwhile experience of your trip to Peru; you will enjoy it a lot.

 What to see in Cajamarca